 Whether you're a fan of supermarket ramen packets or obsessed with the handmade versions from ramen shops, we think you'll love our take on the genre!
-Ground pork, ginger, and scallion whites are cooked together, then swirled in a rich sauce spiked with soy sauce, ponzu, and gochujang.
-Then you'll toss in sautéed zucchini and tender ramen noodles, then finish with a fresh pop of scallion greens.
+Ground pork, ginger, and soy sauce are cooked together, then swirled in a ponzu, gochujang, and plum jam sauce.
+Once saucy and thickened, the mixture is tossed with sautéed zucchini and tender ramen noodles, then finished with a fresh pop of scallion greens.
 Fast, easy, flavorful, and it all comes together in about 20 minutes—no microwave (or reservations) required!

 1 unit